WRITE A REVIEW

 Besides pink, dark blue is the shade of nail polish I own the most bottles of.
 I think dark blue just looks super chic and isn't as harsh as black.
 Since I was 11 years old I've been using gorgeous variations of navy, sapphire, and midnight from low end brands to high end brands.
 Russian Navy is my favorite!
 It has the perfect amount of depth and is not so dark that it looks black.
 It always, in every light looks blue, and I really appreciate that.
 Sometimes, really dark polishes wind up looking black which can be rather annoying as you then become dependent on good lighting.
 It has a beautiful luminosity to it so it never looks dull.
 This can be attributed to the very subtle pink and purple flecks of shimmer ingrained in the polish.
 You can see the shimmer when looking at the bottle but on the nails it isn't readily apparent.
 It just looks like a luminous, bold navy!
 It took some real thinking for me to declare this my favorite dark blue nail polish.
 Chanel's Blue Satin was a real consideration.
 But this one wins out because the addition of the pinky shimmer (which sounds odd and like it would never work, but does!) looks very cool and pretty.
 Also, the price point is much better than the Chanel, clearly.
 Why pay $24 for something you can buy for $10?
 This is one of OPI's best sellers for a reason.

-I find it does streak a bit but this is easily eliminated by applying a second coat.
+A lovely, deep blue nailpolish.
+The shimmer is subtle enough to be very elegant.
+In the right light it's a gorgeous electric blue.I developed a sudden obsession for dark nail polishes.
+I tried black and find it quite boring.
+Russian Navy, beign quite dark, is a wonderful alternative.
+It could pass as black from a distance but close-up it's far more interesting.I find it does streak a bit but this is easily eliminated by applying a second coat.
 Alternatively, I get a big dollop on the end of the brush (I dip it in then don't bother to wipe off the excess on the edge of the bottle) and apply it.
 This way, it's not quite as dark as applying two coats but you still get a fairly opaque colour with minimal streaks.

 This is a pretty navy blue with reddish-purple shimmer.
 Unfortunately the shimmer does not show up much on the nail, and the color goes on darker than it looks in the bottle.
 Like the reviewer below I found the formula a bit streaky and staining as well.
 Also, I've found a couple of less expensive dupes for this color (New York Color West Village is one), so would not repurchase Russian Navy.